New York City Main Campus (Midtown)

 30 Seminary Drive Barrytown, NY 12507 | Phone: (845) 752-3000

 The main building for the Barrytown campus was completed in 1930 through a gift by John D. Rockefeller.
 At its center stands the Chapel, the center of the seminary’s spiritual life.
 As remodeled by the Christian Brothers in 1965, the chapel was cited by The Catholic Encyclopedia as a model of post Vatican II architecture.
 Today it houses banners created by artist Norman Laliberté that were commissioned for the 1985 Assembly of the World’s Religions.
+In 2019, UTS moved its main campus to New York City; however, it continues to maintain its Barrytown campus for doctoral intensives.

 The main building houses classrooms, the library, the dining hall, five large dormitories and a gymnasium, arranged in four wings around the central Chapel.
 Also located here are administrative and faculty offices, group study areas, the student lounge, a small chapel, a recreation room, and rooms for single students and staff.
 There are limited accommodations for married students, staff and guests.